ublitzjs/preprocess/src/my_thoughts.md

         create std::vector on the heap, insert itself in it, save in cache->waitingTasks and in uvWorkers::forStreaming
     else:
         just save itself in uvWorkers::forStreaming without any vector

+### syntax partials, streamToFS
+my very first idea was to create completely parallelized template engine.
+Dream couldn't come true because of GC data relocation.
+So it is either copying js data, or going single threaded.
+When I chose single thread I thought that streamToFS will write to output on the main thread to avoid copying js data.
+But now here is third idea.
+Everything I write to output from js are strings. js strings are utf16, so just to access them transformation (and copying) is REQUIRED.
+So in fact I can afford to write data to output in libuv.
+I will save something like "custom array" from "Recursion levels" above, where I will save pointer AND booleans on the right instead of 16bit integers.
+These booleans will indicate whether pointer is "char*" or to "std::string*".
+This way I can ensure that I don't block event loop and don't copy as much data, as in option 1.

+maybeAsyncWrite function in tasks (only streamToFS and streamToJS) pushes pointer to data into some array (js/custom).
+If it "must" give it to final user / output file OR array is full (determine by length of data or amount of indeces in that array), then:
+    if streamToFS:
+        queues libuv for write and potential read returns "true" to mark async execution
+        just quit from task
+    if streamToJS:
+        call callback with an array of data to js as one of params give one callback, which will queue libuv for next read depending on third param of maybeAsyncWrite (if it is forced to flush data) determine if js told "I have already used your data"

+        return "!jsToldIfUsed" || forcedFlush to mark async execution if async - just quit
+        else - continue